-More Canadian insurance providers are offering mobile applications to measure an individual driver’s behaviour and rewarding them with discounts on their auto insurance for their safe driving habits.
+One way you can potentially lower your premium is by enrolling in a usage-based insurance (UBI) program.
+Several Canadian insurance providers do offer mobile applications to measure an individual driver’s behaviour and reward them with discounts on their premiums for driving less or consistently demonstrating safe-driving habits.

-You are confident that you are a good driver.
-Undoubtedly much safer than many people you see on the road.
-You never text and drive, you tend to take corners gently, and you rarely drive late at night.
-So why should you have to pay the same insurance rates as others in the same general demographic who may just so happen to have more risky driving habits than you do?
+If you never text and drive, obey the speed limit, tend to take corners gently and rarely drive late at night, why should you have to pay the same insurance rates as others who may have more risky driving habits than you do?

-That is the idea behind the growing trend toward insurance companies launching driving apps that use telematics and algorithms, and then apply usage-based insurance (UBI) principals over time.
+That is the idea behind the driving apps insurers provide that use telematics and algorithms, and then apply UBI principals over time.
 UBI differs from traditional auto insurance in that it uses real-time data to make decisions about insurance pricing, in addition to the more typical information gathered about a driver, including their driving record.

 Telematics (the joint science of telecommunications and informatics) in vehicles used to refer to plug-in or pre-installed devices.
 More often, this technology is available through mobile applications.
 These apps harness a user’s smartphone, and built-in features such as the time of day, GPS and gyroscope, to measure a range of driving behaviours.
 The app sends the driver data to the insurers, which they, in turn, use to assess the risk profile of a specific driver to reward safer drivers with discounts on their insurance.